rupesh125/Notes/8 Learning Styles.md

 1. People in this category finds math, problem solving easier.
 2. They Make plans beforehand.
 3. Having a plans make things more ordered, and by following that order work can be completed more efficiently.
+4. Instead of making lots of notes, summarise it.